vividos/WhereToFly/src/App/Android/Assets/info.md

 1.4.0

+- weather links are now shown on  a dedicated page with icons to change to other weather pages

 1.3.1 "Crossing the alps 2018" bugfix edition

 - fixed bug where a newly added location (using find or long-tap to add) wasn't shown on map